KatharineME/SocialMedia.how/README.md

 Ask questions to grab attention.

-1-30-5

-- Choose 1 topic
-- Consume 30 minutes of content
-- Write 5 tweets about it
+1-30-5.
+Choose 1 topic.
+Consume 30 minutes of content.
+Write 5 tweets about it.

 ## Sell